metadev-xi/Web3-Wallet/README.md

 ## 🔐 Security

-### Reporting Vulnerabilities
-If you discover a security vulnerability, please email [security@web3wallet.com](mailto:security@web3wallet.com).
-Do not open public issues for security concerns.

 ### Security Features
 - ✅ Open source and audited code
 - ✅ No data collection or tracking